 Suicidal thoughts can be pretty scary; however, it’s important to understand them for what they are.
 Thoughts and feelings are quite different to actions, so even though you’re experiencing suicidal thoughts you don’t have to take action.
 If you’re feeling suicidal there are things you can do to keep yourself safe.

-- Think about suicide sometimes
+- You think about suicide sometimes

-- Want to challenge suicidal thoughts
+- You want to challenge your suicidal thoughts

 Thoughts and feelings

 If you’re at a point where sometimes you think about killing yourself, or like you want to die, you may be feeling as though you cannot solve the difficulties you are experiencing.
 Sometimes life can be really overwhelming and it can be incredibly difficult to know how to handle things.

 If you are beginning to feel like there’s no way out, it might help to know that many people who think about killing themselves find that soon after those feelings pass.